The Dialogue of Disciplines

 Edited by Michael Harvey and Ronald E. Riggio

 Chapter 3: The Jepson School: Liberal Arts as Leadership Studies

-Joanne B. Ciulla Thus some appear to seek in knowledge a couch for a searching spirit; others, a walk for a wandering mind; others, a tower of state; others, a fort, or commanding ground; and others, a shop for profit or sale...
+3. The Jepson School: liberal arts as leadership studies Joanne B. Ciulla Thus some appear to seek in knowledge a couch for a searching spirit; others, a walk for a wandering mind; others, a tower of state; others, a fort, or commanding ground; and others, a shop for profit or sale...
 (Francis Bacon, 1605: 23) Around twenty years ago, I joined the faculty of the University of Richmond to help design the Jepson School of Leadership Studies.
 The easiest way to understand Jepson is as a liberal arts school with an explicit focus on the study of leadership.
 Our students take courses in history, philosophy, psychology, political science, and so on.
 These courses draw on the methodology and content of a discipline to understand leadership as a phenomenon and a practice.
 So as a school, we are multidisciplinary and some of our classes are interdisciplinary.
 By taking a liberal arts approach to leadership studies, the Jepson School is not doing anything new, but rather reapplying the original intent of liberal arts education, which was not to learn a craft or useful skill, but to acquire knowledge that is good in itself and to educate citizens to live and make choices in a free society (Jaeger, 1986).
 Hence, the Jepson School is as much about the liberal arts as it is about leadership studies.
-In this chapter, I will briefly discuss the place of leadership studies in the liberal arts and then go on to describe the development of the Jepson School and how, from its inception to today, it...
+In this chapter, I will briefly discuss the place of leadership studies in the liberal arts and then go on to describe the development of the Jepson...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.